-Background and Objectives: Polycystic ovary (PCOs) syndrome is most complex endocrine disorders in female reproductive system with metabolic and psychological manifestation; which affect 5% -10% of reproductive-aged women.
-PCOs.
-There are no study has been conducted or published on this aspects.
-The present investigation was aimed to evaluate the hormones &metabolic syndromes (MS) risk factors and smoking and chewing khatimpacts on the syndrome among PCOs women in Sana'a.
+Background and Objectives: Polycystic ovary syndromes (PCOs) are the most complex endocrine disorders of the female reproductive system with metabolic and psychiatric manifestations.
+It affects 5-10% of women of childbearing age.
+There are paucity of information on PCOs.
+Therefore the present study aimed at the effect of reproductive hormones, metabolic syndromes, smoking and khat chewing on the PCOs among women in Sana'a.

-Materials and Methods: forty-five Yemeni women age variety (18-45 years) with PCOS were separated into two groups concerning age: group one (18-29 years), group two (30-45) years and been subjected to clinical assessment (waist, BMI and sex hormones, blood pressure, glucose, lipids, insulin), transvaginal ultrasound.
+Subjects and Methods: The study included 45 Yemeni women of the age group 18-45 years with PCOs classified into two groups regarding age: Group I 18-29 years old, Group II 30-45 years old and underwent clinical assessment (waist, BMI and sex hormones, blood pressure, glucose, lipids, and insulin), and transvaginal ultrasound.
+Clinical data, history of other diseases and data of chewing and smoking also collected.
+Also the study included 45 healthy control women matched in age with the cases.
 Results: The prevalence of MS among PCOs patients was 35% and the most prevalent MS risk factors among PCOs patients were waist circumference (WC) 64.4%, and HDL-C 64.4% respectively, while prevalence of triglycerides (TG), hypertension and fasting blood sugar (FBS) were 28.9%, 20% and 13.3%, respectively.
-PCOspatients had significant increase in serum levels of luteinizing hormone (LH) (p < 0.001), Insulin (p < 0.001), HOMA-IR (p < 0.001), T testosterone (TT) (p < 0.001), DHEA-S (p < 0.001) and FBS (p < 0.016).
-Lean PCOspatients had a significant increase in TT than overweight/obese PCOs(p < 0.045) dehydroepiandrosterone sulfate (DHEA-S) was found significantly higher in PCOswomen with MS (p < 0.011).
-Insulin resistance was significantly higher in PCOswomen with hypertension as compared to PCOs women without hypertension (p < 0.023).
+PCOs patients had significant increase in serum levels of luteinizing hormone (LH) (p<0.001), Insulin (p<0.001), HOMA-IR (p<0.001), T testosterone (TT) (p<0.001), DHEA-S (p<0.001) and FBS (p<0.016).
+Lean PCOs patients had a significant increase in TT than overweight/obese PCOs (p<0.045) and dehydroepiandrosterone sulfate (DHEA-S) was found to be significantly higher in PCOs women with MS (p < 0.011).
+Insulin resistance was significantly higher in PCOs women with hypertension as compared to PCOs women without hypertension (p < 0.023).